linode/docs/docs/applications/cloud-storage/seafile.md

 ## Create a TLS Certificate for use with nginx

 If you don't already have an SSL/TLS certificate, you can create one.

-{:.note}
->
->The certificate we create will be self-signed, and will cause web browsers to protest about an insecure connection.
+This certificate will be self-signed, and will cause web browsers to protest about a non-private connection.
+You should verify the SHA256 fingerprint of the certificate in the browser versus that on the server, and add a permanent exception to the browser to trust this certificate.

 1. Change to the location where we'll store the certificate files and create server's certificate with key: